Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 The statement about $AV^{(post)}_i$ being eventually infinite for a large enough $p$ when $c\tau^2> \sigma^2$ is a direct consequence of \eqref{eq:high_p} and Theorem \ref{thm:leverage}.
 This is coherent with the numerical simulations of Section \ref{sec:sim}, where the classical estimator eventually breaks down as $p/n$ increases.
 The condition $c\tau^2> \sigma^2$ is satisfied for most common prior specifications.
 It is obviously satisfied when $\nu$ is constant since $c=\infty$ there.
 Under stronger prior shrinkage where $\nu_p^2=c/p$ with $c<\infty$, one typically sets $c$ to some value that is significantly larger that the noise variance $\sigma^2$, to avoid overly informative priors for the linear predictors $x_i^T\theta$, and thus $c\tau^2> \sigma^2$ will typically hold also there.
 Finally, the condition $c\tau^2> \sigma^2$ can be directly interpreted as a comparison between prior and likelihood information, in particular as requiring the latter to be stronger than the former.

 Taking the limit for $p\to\infty$ when $n$ is fixed mimics a regime where $p$ is large compared to $n$.
 As shown in the simulations of Section \ref{sec:sim}, such regime is highly challenging for Monte Carlo methods performing LOO-CV computations, the intuition being that the discrepancy among LOO posteriors is maximal in such regime.
-Large-$p$-small-$n$ regimes are also interesting to consider since LOO-CV methods are particularly appealing there, due to the potentially large bias that k-fold CV methods incur in estimating ELPD in such contexts (see e.g.\ \citet{rad2020scalable} and references therein).

 We now study the behaviour of $AV^{(mix)}_i$ in settings similar to Proposition \ref{prop:high_p}.
 We first consider the case where $c<\infty$. \begin{theorem} Assume \eqref{modelcov} and \eqref{eq:rand_des}, with $\Sigma=\nu_p^2\I_p$ and $\lim_{p\to\infty} p\nu_p^2=c\in[0,\infty)$.
 Then we have $\limsup_{p\to\infty}AV^{(mix)}_i<\infty$ almost surely for every $i\in\{1,\dots,n\}$. \end{theorem} Compared to Theorem \ref{thm:mix_finite}, which guarantees that $AV^{(mix)}_i<\infty$ for every fixed dataset and thus for every $p$, Theorem \ref{thm:limsup_fin} proves the stronger statement that each $AV^{(mix)}_i$ is also uniformly bounded with respect to $p$, suggesting that mixture estimators are remarkably robust to high-dimensionality of the parameter space.